microteq/extended-gauge/README.md

 ## About sponsorship

-If this Home Assistant integration is helpful to you, please consider supporting this project.
+If this Home Assistant card is useful to you, please consider supporting this project.
 Sponsorship helps keep the project going, improve features, and fix any issues that arise.
 Your contribution goes a long way in making the project better for everyone.

 [![Sponsor me on GitHub](https://img.shields.io/badge/sponsor-me%20on%20GitHub-green)](https://github.com/sponsors/microteq)